Doing What’s Right

-Ensure personal and business affairs do not conflict with – or appear to conflict with – BMO’s interests or the interests of BMO’s current or prospective customers, counterparties and suppliers.
+Ensure personal and business affairs do not conflict — or appear to conflict — with BMO’s interests or the interests of BMO’s current or prospective customers, counterparties and suppliers.

 - where BMO’s interests may be materially opposed to the interests of its clients, customers or counterparties.

 In addition to information barriers that exist to prevent the inappropriate disclosure of information within and across business groups, employees must ensure that they follow BMO procedures respecting the clear, timely and effective disclosure of potential conflicts of interest.
-If you learn of a potential, perceived or actual conflict of interest involving you, another employee or BMO, report it promptly to your manager.
+For more information, consult the Managing Conflicts of Interest Operating Directive.

 The following examples show how some conflicts of interest may arise.

-Do not offer, give or receive gifts, business entertainment, improper payments or other benefits that compromise, or appear to compromise, the recipient’s or donor’s judgment or honest performance of their duties.
+- Gifts, business entertainment, other benefits and payments — do not offer, give or receive gifts, business entertainment, improper payments or other benefits intended to improperly influence a business decision or that compromise, or appear to compromise, the recipient’s or donor’s judgment or honest performance of their duties.
+Do not directly or indirectly promise, approve, or offer anything of greater than nominal value to a Public Official.
 If you have a question or a concern, get advice from a manager or consult the Anti-Corruption Office.

-Do not use your position or connection with BMO to benefit yourself or people with whom you have a relationship, such as family members, business associates or colleagues.
+- Misuse of position — do not use your position or connection with BMO to benefit yourself or people with whom you have a relationship, such as family members, business associates or colleagues.
+Do not use your employee banking privileges as a benefit for others or for personal profit; use them only for the purposes intended. (e.g. use of the preferred exchange rate when you are travelling is acceptable, while use of the preferred exchange rate to trade currency on financial markets is not).
 Do not use your position to harm our customers’ interests.
-Do not use access to non-public BMO information or other assets to personally benefit yourself or people with whom you have a relationship.
+Do not use access to BMO information or other assets to personally benefit yourself or people to whom you are connected.

-Follow BMO procedures respecting the clear, timely and effective disclosure of potential, perceived or actual conflicts of interest.
+- Not disclosing important information — follow BMO procedures respecting the clear, timely and effective disclosure of potential, perceived, or actual conflicts of interest.
 Take action to manage the possible effects of any conflict.

-Before engaging in an activity outside of BMO, such as an ongoing volunteer role, a second job, a personal business, or a treasurer or director position, ensure it does not harm our reputation or our customers (for example, ensure the activity does not compete with BMO).
-Your manager must review and make a decision concerning all outside activities, as described in the Managing Conflicts of Interest Operating Directive.
-Follow any laws or regulations that restrict or prohibit your activity outside of BMO.
+Outside activities — Before engaging in an activity outside of BMO, such as an ongoing volunteer role, a second job, a personal business, or a treasurer or director position, ensure it does not harm our reputation or our customers ( e.g. ensure the activity does not compete with BMO).
+Your manager is responsible for reviewing and making a decision on all outside activities, as described in the Managing Conflicts of Interest Operating Directive.

 Some examples of outside activities include:

-Community service — BMO and its employees enjoy a long, honourable tradition of active community service.
-If you take on a role in a religious, educational, cultural, social, charitable or other non-profit entity, you must promptly identify and manage any potential, perceived or actual conflicts with BMO’s interests (for example, if you are a director of a non-profit that banks with BMO).
+- Community service — BMO and its employees enjoy a long, honourable tradition of active community service.
+If you take on a role in a religious, educational, cultural, social, charitable or other non profit entity, you must promptly identify and manage any potential, perceived or actual conflicts with BMO’s interests (for example, if you are a director of a charity that banks with BMO).

-Public expression of personal views — when expressing personal views, make it clear that you are not speaking for BMO.
-This is especially important for branch or community banking managers who have a public profile as spokespersons for BMO.
+- Public expression of personal views — when expressing personal views, make it clear that you are not speaking for BMO.
+This is especially important for employees who have a public profile as spokespersons for BMO.
 When offering personal opinions in a public forum, don’t make statements that might discredit BMO or our competitors.

-Written, published material and social media — if you write books, articles or letters for publication; run a personal website or blog; or share personal information on a social media platform, you must make it clear that your views and opinions are not BMO’s and ensure that they do no harm to BMO’s interests or reputation.
-Familiarize yourself with BMO’s policy on social media and any applicable laws before posting on forums, including blogs, wikis, Internet forums or social networks.
-At a minimum, make it clear that BMO is not associated with your activity.
-Do not use or refer to customer information, BMO proprietary information, or any element of BMO’s brand, such as BMO’s name, logo or other trademarked or copyrighted material.
+- Written, published material and social media — if you write books, articles or letters for publication; run a personal website or blog; or share information on social media, you must make it clear that your views and opinions are your own.
+Familiarize yourself with BMO’s policy on social media and any applicable laws before posting on a social media network, forum, blog, wiki or another digital platform.